 Day 3 – Thursday, January 29, 2026

 As mentioned, I was eager to start my "real" biking trip, so I packed everything and thus kicked off my adventure towards Lima at 8 am.
-Leaving downtown was easy, there were even bike paths, but soon I got to the northern outskirts of the city, which was anything but bike-friendly - there were lots of construction going on.
+Leaving downtown was easy, there were even bike paths, but soon I got to the northern outskirts of the city, which was anything but bike-friendly – there was lots of construction going on.
 Here a friendly bike commuter, David, caught up with me and he gave me directions to avoid the unpleasant road.
-The first town outside Santiago was called Colina, where I had a race with a horserider...
+The first town outside Santiago was called Colina, where I had a race with a horse rider...

 Race with the horse rider